Liberal Reform: Secret courts

 Liberal Reform has campaigned strongly against the presence of secret courts, and the legislation that enables them to operate.
 In an open letter to MPs, signed by 116 Liberal Democrats and published in March 2013, Liberal Reform, together with other Liberal Democrats, argued that Part II of the Justice and Security Bill, later to become the Justice and Security Act 2013, would prevent the guarantee of a fair trial, enshrined in English law since Magna Carta.
 It argued that "liberty has been sacrificed in the name of security", and that similar laws had already led to the facilitation of kidnap and torture.
-It cited the cases of two individuals, Binyam Mohammed and Abdul-Hakim Belhaj, who it said had been the victims of such abuses of power, and that the new law would exclude victims from the trials of their own claims for damages.
+It cited the cases of two individuals, Binyam Mohamed and Abdelhakim Belhaj, who it said had been the victims of such abuses of power, and that the new law would exclude victims from the trials of their own claims for damages.
 It stated that the Bill could also apply to habeas corpus proceedings if the Bill were to be passed.
 Its concluding lines began, "We call on all MPs now to act before it is too late, and they become complicit in irrevocable damage to our constitution.This issue goes beyond party politics".